MattithyahuData/P2-Bank-churn-prediction/README.md

 ## [Model Optimisation](Code/P2_Code.ipynb)
 In this step, I used GridsearchCV to find the best parameters to optimise the performance of the model.
-However in this instance the performance of the model was reduced, so I stuck with the intial paramaters.
+However, in this instance the performance of the model was reduced, so I stuck with the initial parameters.

 *   **Random Forest Classifier** : Accuracy = 86.8% | MSE = 0.1295 | RMSE = 0.36 (2dp)
 *   Hyperparameter tuning is effective in finding the best parameters to produce the highest model accuracy.